Engineering Diffraction Testing

 2. Close and re-open the Engineering Diffraction interface.

 3. Enter the Engineering Diffraction settings menu by clicking the cog wheel in the bottom left.
-In the Fitting Settings section, you can select which sample logs to output to table workspaces, the Primary Log for Sequential fit ordering, and whether this should be in ascending or descending order.
-In the primary log combobox, select ADC1_0 and tick Ascending.
+In the Sample Logs - Fitting / GSAS II section, you can select which sample logs to output to table workspaces by ticking in the list of boxes, and select the Primary Log from the combo box underneath the checkboxes for Sequential fit ordering, and whether this should be in Ascending or Descending order by ticking the corresponding box to the right.
+In the Primary Log combobox, select ADC1_0 and tick Ascending.

 4. On the Fitting tab, Load in several focused runs e.g. 305793-305795 from Test 4.